DasNaCl/csc/popl/revs/rebuttal.md

 > - 211: I think an important notion that you do not highlight is that the language of traces must be the same for the source and target

-This may seem like a restriction, but using standard techniques from the secure compilation literature CITETHIS, the theory can be lifted without much friction to account for different trace models.
+This may seem like a restriction, but using standard techniques from the secure compilation literature (Abate et al., 2021. https://doi.org/10.1145/3554344), the theory can be lifted without much friction to account for different trace models.

 > - 503: are you reversing the traditional order of the composition operator?